jimmejardine/adblock-relief/README.md

 Trying to thwart the ad-blockers is a battle where everyone loses.

 Instead, why not have an open dialog with your readers.
 Most people running ad-blockers do so not because they're bad people, but because they feel that ads destroy their internet experience.
-Indeed, some newspapers have 2Mb+ of ad content (excluding videos) for just 2kb of news.
+Indeed, some newspapers have 2Mb+ of ad content (not even counting videos) for just 2kb of news.
 How about instead asking your readers to contribute towards funding your journalism with a frictionless micropayments solution - [Jamatto.com](https://jamatto.com).
+It could look something like this:

 ![A suggested conversation](adblocking-solution.png)